dinuta/jinja2docker/README.md

 ```yaml.dump(value, sys.stdout, Dumper=yaml.RoundTripDumper, indent=4)``` tested, keeps indentations but does not glue yaml chunk where needed)
 ```yaml.dump(value, Dumper=yaml.RoundTripDumper, indent=4)```  this is the current implementation, but does not keep indentations for large chunks of yaml)

-The recommendation is either paste selectively smaller chunks of yaml or use json whenever possible.
+The recommendation is either paste selectively smaller chunks of yaml or use json whenever possible, or use [jinja2-cli](#latest-updates) embedded in this docker image.

 ## Latest updates